 Your website is only as good as its copy.
 You shouldn’t drown your website with text just to fill the space.
 Instead be precise and thoughtful with your words, answering the questions you know your dental patients want answered.
 Be sure to use simple terminology to ensure you don’t overwhelm your readers.
 For example, dental prophylaxis makes sense to you, but your patients don’t understand it, so stick to the simple term, dental cleaning.
 Also consider your target audience.
 Pediatric practice?
 Speak to the moms and dads out there!
 Implant focused?
 It’s likely your audience is a bit older and more affluent, so provide more in depth education on the topic.
 Thinking in this manner will help you to write with your patients in mind.
 And if this just seems too time consuming or not up your alley, hire a professional dental copywriter or dental website design company who does this all day every day to get it right the first time.

 Hopefully, we have you thinking deeper about your website now!
-There is more to a website than pretty colors and vibrant pictures.
+There is more to a new dental website than pretty colors and vibrant pictures.
 Wondering where to begin?

 Test your website against our free website conversion scorecard.